-APPENDIX V: STIPEND DISTRIBUTION SCHEDULES
+APPENDIX VI: STIPEND DISTRIBUTION SCHEDULES

-Students in their first through fifth years receive an annual stipend of \$38,700.
+Students in their first through fifth years receive a total annual stipend of \$40,500.
 For first year students, this is a full fellowship from the Graduate School.
 For second through fifth year students, this is a combination of GA funding from Annenberg and fellowship funding from the Graduate School.

-Depending on type of funding and student status (domestic or international), stipends may be received on different dates each month.
-Please see the following pages for 2023-2024 pay dates.
+Depending on type of funding and student status, stipends may be received on different dates each month.
+Please see the following pages for 2024-2025 pay dates.